Academia de San Jose: History

-School Year 2015-2016 saw the complete integration of ASJ into the Archdiocesan Catholic Schools of Cebu System as well as the laying down of the foundations of its Senior High School Program and the rehabilitation of the old Mandaue’s Lot #5 owned by the Archdiocese of Cebu to serve as the learning community’s strategic evacuation center, workshop, and parking area.
-From 2017-2018 the following major projects—among others—were accomplished: the construction of the Oratory of Saint Joseph the Worker, the Proclamation of Christ, the Giuseppe Covered Court and the Multi-purpose Hall, the procurement of new school vehicles, the creation of the ASJ Education Commission on Catholic Education, and the PAASCU Rooms, the air-conditioning of all classrooms of the Jubilee Hall, and the repainting of the entire campus.
+School Year 2015-2016 saw the complete integration of ASJ into the Archdiocesan Catholic Schools of Cebu System as well as the laying down of the foundations of its Senior High School Program and the rehabilitation of the old Mandaue's Lot #5 owned by the Archdiocese of Cebu to serve as the learning community's strategic evacuation center, workshop, and parking area.
+From 2017 to 2018 the following major projects—among others—were accomplished: the construction of the Oratory of Saint Joseph the Worker, the Proclamation of Christ, the Giuseppe Covered Court and the Multi-purpose Hall, the procurement of new school vehicles, the creation of the ASJ Education Commission on Catholic Education, and the PAASCU Rooms, the air-conditioning of all classrooms of the Jubilee Hall, and the repainting of the entire campus.

 Fr.
 Sherwin Leo O. Ferrater, JCL, MAPM became part of the administrative team in 2017.
 PAASCU-FAAP granted Level II Re-Accredited Status to ASJ on 15 December 2017 valid until 22 November 2022.
 In 2019, Fr.
-Conrado C. Sedillo, Jr., DM and Fr.
+Conrado C. Sedillo Jr., DM and Fr.
 Andrei Mikhail S. Tabotabo, MAPM were appointed Basic Education Principal and School Treasurer respectively.
 A couple of years after, Fr.
-Alberto D. Cabag, Jr., MAT was appointed as Human Resource Development Coordinator.
+Alberto D. Cabag Jr., MAT was appointed as Human Resource Development Coordinator.

 The Corona Virus Disease (COVID-19) pandemic plagued the world in 2020.
 As a result, ASJ operationalized a graduated transition from emergency remote pedagogy to blended educational modalities as the school population strived for institutional survival and mission continuance.
-A drastic decrease in the school population necessitated the tightening of everyone’s belts for institutional survival.
-To make matters worse, super typhoon Odette caused considerable damages to ASJ’s physical plant and facilities on 16 December 2021.
+A drastic decrease in the school population necessitated the tightening of everyone's belts for institutional survival.
+To make matters worse, super typhoon Odette caused considerable damages to ASJ's physical plant and facilities on 16 December 2021.
 With a little help from its insurer, ASJ undertook repair and reconstruction works just in time for the progressive implementation of in-person classes and in view of the renewed preparation for PAASCU Re-accreditation Visit on 8 September 2023.
 Inspired by the indomitable spirit of its patron and titular, ASJ set its face to pursue its dedicated commitment to evangelizing education despite relentless regulatory challenges and the cloud of uncertainty looming on the horizon.

-And the continuing revelation of God’s immeasurable goodness unceasingly unfolds with each passing day of ASJ’s educational ministry.
+And the continuing revelation of God's immeasurable goodness unceasingly unfolds with each passing day of ASJ's educational ministry.